Paradis Plage, Taghazout, near Agadir, Morocco

 Everywhere else is a la carte.
 Le Lounge is an outdoor terrace, overlooking the pool and sea with a laidback vibe.
 It’s designed like a yacht with a sail for shade and wooden planking underfoot.
 Seating is all low-level couches and sofas around low tables.
 Open from lunch through to dinner, it serves burgers, club sandwiches and panini alongside more elegant choices (seafood risotto with pan-fried fish; steak with dauphinoise potatoes, bream with smashed potatoes and capers).
 Le 27 is open for dinner only and serves Mediterranean cuisine.
 It’s an indoor restaurant with a more formal vibe.

 Chiringuito, adjacent to the Surf House, is an open air beach shack-style restaurant.
 A popular spot for sundowners, lunches and dinners al fresco.
 The vibe is laid-back and rustic.
-A chalkboard displays the current menu, including their new Indonesian inspired Poke salad bowls (from 150 MAD), burgers (160MAD) and daily catch of fish from the local fisherman (on request).
-The drinks menu includes a selection of fresh juices and non-alcoholic cocktails, alongside local and international beers and wines.
+A chalkboard displays the current menu, and the drinks menu includes a selection of fresh juices and non-alcoholic cocktails, alongside local and international beers and wines.

-Paradis Plage still uses single use plastics in the form of drinking straws, plastic bottles in the rooms and small plastic cosmetic bottles for in-room toiletries.
-They do employ 120 local staff, and they’re working with the ocean community via the Surfrider Foundation, to raise awareness, educate and implement local initiatives.
+Paradis Plage employs 120 local staff, and they’re working with the ocean community via the Surfrider Foundation, to raise awareness, educate and implement local initiatives.
 They organize beach cleans, use waste water for irrigation, sponsor young athletes, support local artisans, and have energy saving and recycling initiatives in place.

 KM26, Route d’Essaouira, Imi-Ouaddar-Agadir-Maroc